goldman-gp-ebi/BOSS-RUNS/doc/developer_notes.md

 ## Entry points

+General entry-point for the package is `main()` in `boss.BOSS`.
+The hatch build copies this as a script into a callable path.

 The superclass Boss initialises and then runs `process_batch()` for each batch of new data.
 (Or `process_batch_sim()` for simulations)

 The `process_batch()` functions take a method of one of the subclasses and execute that as their main body